Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 Admission of Visiting Students (not from Partner Institutions)

-In rare circumstances, prospective international applicants with lawful presence in the United States may enroll as a visiting student.
-Visiting students applying individually and not through an approved partner, are classified as non-degree seeking students, so they are ineligible for Southeast Missouri State University's 1-20 or DS 2019.
+Prospective international applicants with lawful presence in the United States may enroll as a visiting student.
+Visiting students applying individually and not through an approved partner, are classified as non-degree seeking students, so they are ineligible for Southeast Missouri State University's I-20 or DS 2019.
 But in all circumstances, visiting students must apply for admission to the university in the same way that a degree seeking international student would.
 International visiting students who then decide to pursue a degree program must follow all admission procedures for the appropriate classification as outlined in the undergraduate or graduate bulletin.

 Intensive English Program